Avacee/XPlane-Wireshark-Dissector-Lua/README.md

 # XPlane-Wireshark-Dissector-LUA
 **A Wireshark Dissector for X-Plane UDP Packets written in LUA**

+I recommend using my C Plugin which can be found at https://github.com/Avacee/XPlane-Wireshark-Dissector-C as it is considerably faster and will receieve future development focus.

 To install simply download and copy xplane.lua into Wireshark's "Personal Lua Plugins" folder or "Global Lua Plugins" folder.\
 To locate this folder in Wireshark goto Help -> About -> Folders Tab.\
 To check if the script is loaded goto Help -> About -> Plugins.
 The Type will be "lua script"\